A language model has one job: look at the text so far and guess the next

 thousands of times (once upon a ___), one word dominates.
 This is what LLMs are

-great at: well-worn paths — summarizing, reformatting, finishing familiar patterns.
+great at: well-worn paths such as summarizing, reformatting, and finishing familiar patterns.

 words it barely saw and the guesses spread out or collapse to a fallback.
 A real LLM does the